Main Page – Welcome

 Lesson

-Lesson from the first letter of St. Peter the Apostle
+Lesson from the letter of St. James the Apostle

 R. Thanks be to God.